-This online elective course covers importantcranial nerve topics relevant to both board study and clinical practice.
+This online elective course for DO, DPM, DPT, PA, and MSA students covers important cranial nerve topics relevant to both board study and clinical practice.
 Web-based modules guide students through patient case analyses with a focus on the diagnosis of commonly occurring nerve lesion deficits.
 The course fuses review of normal anatomy, central connections, and function of the cranial nerves with clinical analyses of CT images and MRIs that illustrate the radiological manifestation of various cranial nerve dysfunctions.

 ANAT 2026.
 Problem-Based Anatomy.
 (1 Credit Hour)

 The problem-based anatomy course is designed for students who desire a greater appreciation of the clinical relevance of anatomy and will be of educational utility to the student preparing for board examinations.
 The course will utilize lecture and discussion to guide students through selected clinical vignettes from the text, Problem-Based Anatomy.
 Each clinical vignette provides an educational framework in which the student can apply his or her anatomical knowledge to clinical situations.
 Another value-added attribute of the course is its integrated approach to the field of anatomy.
 Therefore, wherever appropriate the clinical vignettes will explore the various subdisciplines of anatomy.
 These include anatomic pathology, cell biology, embryology, gross anatomy, histology, neuroanatomy and radiologic anatomy.
 Prerequisite for MSA students only: Consent of Instructor